 Sophie Michaux was born in London and raised in the French Alps.
-Although she focuses on classical music, her versatility and musical curiosity have brought her to be an active performer in many repertoires including French Cabaret songs, English Sea Shanties, as well as various world polyphonies: in 2014 and 2017, she toured the U.S and Europe with Northern Harmony, an ensemble that is renowned for its command of varied world ethnic singing styles from the Balkans, the Republic of Georgia, South Africa, and the United States.
-She is the founding member of Sophie et Adam, a folk music duet with guitarist and singer Adam Jacob Simon, and of Culomba, a world music ensemble with Adam Simon (Voice, Guitar, Double Bass), and Lysander Jaffe (Voice, Violin), Sora Harris-Vincent (voice and Shruti box), and Avery Sherman (voice) .
-She has also explored the Yiddish song repertoire, with performances at the Goethe Institute for the Anniversary of the Warsaw Ghetto Uprise and the celebration of musical wealth in the Vilna and Łódź Ghettos during WWII.
+Her versatility and musical curiosity have brought her to be an active performer in many repertoires including French Cabaret songs, 17th century Opera, English Sea Shanties, Oratorios, as well as various world polyphonies: Sophie is passionate about performing folk music, world music, and popular song literature.
+She is also the co-founder of Culomba, and has toured extensively with Northern Harmony, an ensemble that is renowned for its command of varied world ethnic singing styles from the Balkans, the Republic of Georgia, South Africa, and the United States.
+She founded Tiny Glass Tavern, an eclectic cross genre ensemble, and Sophie et Adam a folk music duo with guitarist and singer Adam Jacob Simon, which recently presented an Edith Piaf Tribute Night at Cambridge’s Club Passim.
 More at www.sophiemichaux.com.

 Adam Jacob Simon is a composer, baritone and guitarist active in the Boston area.
 Recent commissions from Conspirare, Lorelei Ensemble, The Rivers Conservatory, WordSong Boston, The Oriana Consort, and The Mak'haylah Choir in Lexington.
 He is an avid folk music singer as well, performing frequently with VT based vocal ensemble Northern Harmony, traveling throughout Europe, South Africa and the U.S. As a baritone soloist, he has been praised as singing with “wonderful romantic lyricism” and “reassuring warmth” - Rutland (VT) Herald.
 As co-founder of the folk music duo “Sophie et Adam” alongside French mezzo-soprano Sophie Michaux, he frequently performs a varied repertoire of French, American, and Yiddish folk music.
 In 2010 he won the St. Botolph Club Emerging Artist Award to record his String Quartet #1 with the Mt.
 Auburn String Quartet, founded by popular Boston cellist, Rafael Popper Keizer.
 His compositions have been performed throughout the US, UK, Germany, France, Switzerland and Macedonia.
 He studied composition with Howard Frazin, and music theory with Judy Ross at the Longy School of Music.
 Adam was born and raised in Cambridge MA, where he still resides.